Are Online Medical Certificates Legal in Australia?

 Red flags that can make a certificate questionable

-If your workplace has previously rejected online certificates, it is often because of past fraud attempts or low-quality providers, not because telehealth itself is invalid.
-Choosing a reputable provider and submitting the document properly usually resolves this.
+If a workplace has previously rejected online certificates, it may be because of concerns about fraud, incomplete documents or low-quality providers.
+Choosing a clinically responsible provider and submitting the original document as issued can reduce these issues.

 How to increase the chance your online certificate is accepted